iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 • As long as you are not selling Fandom In Stitches patterns, you are free to print and share.
 We do like it if you ask first and we ask that you ALWAYS give credit to the website and designer.
 Contact us by email - admin@fandominstitches.com.

-Can I repost your patterns to my website/blog?
+Can I repost your patterns on my website/blog?

 • Unless you are the designer of the pattern, we ask that you not repost actual patterns, but share links to the original file, page, or post instead.